nicklan/pnmixer/MAINTAINING.md

 - translations should be updated (see below)
 - RC releases can be created simply with git tags (preferably signed)

-For final releases, we want to create an archive manually, additionaly to the tag.
+For final releases, we want to create an archive manually, additionally to the tag.
 This is to ensure that we have a persistent archive for a given version.
 The procedure looks like that.